onap/dcaegen2-platform-plugins/docker/README.md

 If there are no required Docker logins then set the value to empty list `[]`.

+### "consul" DNS query

+The Docker plugin assumes that the DNS query for "consul" will resolve.
+Make sure the Cloudify installation includes any steps (e.g. adding a line to `/etc/hosts`) to ensure this.

 ## Input parameters

 ### start